 Cast-iron heats up slowly but when it is hot it retains heat like no other piece of cookware you will ever use.
 For this reason, you should use the following steps to heat up your cookware before putting any food inside to cook.

-Put oil, broth or water into the bottom on the pan or pot.
+Put oil, broth, or water into the bottom of the pan or pot.
 Be generous.

 2. Heat Source

 You can increase to medium heat if you want to sear, saute or fry.

 You need to remember that even at low heat the oil or other liquid will become hot so when inserting be prepare for splatter.

 Once you have inserted your food into the liquid you can then start to raise the heat if you require the pot or pan to be hotter.